trizen/raku-rosettacode/programming_tasks/H/Hofstadter-Conway__10_000_sequence.md

 # [Hofstadter-Conway $10,000 sequence][1]

 Here is a list-oriented version.
-Note that <tt>\@a</tt> is a lazy array, and the Z variants are "zipwith" operators.
+Note that `@a` is a lazy array, and the Z variants are "zipwith" operators.

 ```perl
 my $n = 3;